 The vibe: A favorite with local chefs, Amu is the more serious sister restaurant of the boisterous Sushi Zanmai next door.
 Here, be prepared to remove your shoes, have a seat in a tea room and be served exquisite traditional Japanese fare.

-The dish: The aigamo shabu shabu (duck hot pot) is to die for, as is the seared eggplant garnished with delicate saffron threads.
+The dish: The yakiniku (thinly sliced BBQ) served on sizzling onions is to die for, as is the seared eggplant with yuzu-infused miso sauce and burdock-root chips.

 The vibe: Tucked into a row of retail shops near downtown, Black Pepper Pho is very casual and just right for a nourishing, I-can’t-stop-eating-this! lunch.
 The seasonings are heavenly and the toppings ultra-fresh.